JHR1986/johnhenryroche-ms3-fitnessfuel/testing.md

 ## Testing
 - The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project (10 html pages and 1 css page) in order to ensure that there were no syntax errors in the project (e.g. the code was fully accurate and correctly structured throughout).
-The results that I received for the HTML and CSS pages are shown below;
+The results confirmation that I received for the 10 HTML pages and 1 CSS page are shown below;

 ![htmlvalidation](https://user-images.githubusercontent.com/71781554/121773988-789c7b80-cb77-11eb-86f4-d2e8e6a71d9e.png)
 ![cssvalidation](https://user-images.githubusercontent.com/71781554/121773997-85b96a80-cb77-11eb-8fef-484355ca170d.png)